Standard Errors for Calibrated Parameters

 \subsection{Efficient moment selection}

 We now derive a weight matrix $W$ that minimizes the \emph{worst-case} variance of the estimator, derived above.
 We show that this weight matrix puts weight on at most $k$ moments, so the procedure amounts to efficient moment \emph{selection}.
 Since the weight matrix $W$ only matters in the over-identified case, we assume $p>k$ in this section.
-Let $\mathcal{S}_p$ denote the set of $p\times p$ symmetric positive semidefinite matrices $W$ such that $G'WG$ is nonsingular.\footnote{The latter constraint ensures that the true parameter vector $\theta_0$ is a locally unique minimum of the population minimum distance objective function.}

 We seek a weight matrix $W$ that minimizes the worst-case asymptotic standard deviation of $r(\hat{\theta})$.
-Let $x(W)$ denote the vector $x$ defined in \cref{sec:se}, viewed as a function of $W$.
+Let $x(W)$ denote the vector $x$ defined in \cref{sec:se}, viewed as a function of $W$, and let $\mathcal{S}_p$ denote the set of $p\times p$ symmetric positive semidefinite matrices $W$ such that $G'WG$ is nonsingular.
 Then we solve the problem